NISP-GmbH/DCV-Management-Linux/README.md

 You can edit the settings.conf file to customize the dcv-management service.
 Currently here are the supported configs:
 - session_type=virtual or session_type=console ; You can exchange the type of the session that will be created.
 You do not need to restart the service when you change this setting.
 If you set a different value, the virtual configuration will be the fallback.

+## To update

+If you already installed DCV Management and you need to update from the git, just do "git pull" or clone the repository again and execute the installation file.
+It will automatically update your setup.

 # Logs
 All requests to DCV Management API Service will be logged under journal log.
 You can check the logs using the commands below.